Top 6 Tips for Optimizing Your Website for Lead Generation

 On your pages that get the most traffic, add longer-form, gated content (if you have it) that’s relevant to your business like reports, statistics, eBooks, and webinars that visitors can access through forms that request their contact information in exchange.

-Analytics tools like Hubspot’s give you reports on all of this information so that you always know which pages are doing what and who’s engaging so that you can keep optimizing your website for lead generation for years to come.
+Analytics tools like HubSpot give you reports on all this information so you always know which pages are doing what and who’s engaging so that you can keep optimizing your website for lead generation for years to come.